rlridenour/jekyll-blog/_posts/2015-03-27-the-crossshattered-christ-chapter-4.md

 God refuses to play by our rules.
 Thanks be to God.

-[^1]: Hauerwas, Stanley (2005-01-01).
-Cross-Shattered Christ: Meditations on the Seven Last Words (pp. 41-45).
+[^1]: Hauerwas, Stanley (2005-01-01). *Cross-Shattered Christ: Meditations on the Seven Last Words* (pp. 51-52).
 Baker Publishing Group.
 Kindle Edition.